Leandro-Lucena/fleet-tracking/README.md

    docker compose up
    ```

-4. Once all containers are up, access the system via:
+4. Sit back, relax, and grab a coffee ☕ while Docker sets everything up!
+Once all containers are up, access the Fleet Tracking on your browser via:
    ```
    http://localhost:3001
    ```